SD › Best Time to Visit Orlando

-- Great Day in the Country – This arts and crafts show typically takes place on the second Saturday of November, November 9 in 2019.
+- Great Day in the Country – This arts and crafts show typically takes place on the second Saturday of November.
 Held in Oviedo, just a short drive northeast of downtown Orlando, it includes over 300 vendors.

-- FusionFest – A free event hosted in downtown Orlando, FusionFest is a two-day festival celebrating diversity and cultural inclusion in front of the Dr. Phillips Center, typically over Thanksgiving weekend.
+- FusionFest – A free event hosted in downtown Orlando, FusionFest is a 2-day festival celebrating diversity and cultural inclusion in front of the Dr. Phillips Center, typically over Thanksgiving weekend.